-The DAC board is anticipated to cost around £4500.00 in the UK and we will be getting one for my demo amplifier when they become available.
 For someone looking for the ultimate simple system an SIA-030 with the DAC module (and an internet connection) and a pair of speakers are all you need in theory.
 Of course connecting a Melco N1Z or similar into the USB input will deliver an even higher level of performance.
 For those running CD players and CD transports there are 3 conventional (old school!) digital inputs, even an optical connection if someone wanted to connect their TV to it!

 In terms of our demo system with the SIA-030 we have been using a Melco N1Zs/2 (and a N1zH/2) connected to the Vitus RD-101 DAC with a pair of Avalon Idea loudspeakers and a pair of Serhan & Swift Mu2 (at the time of writing our Vimberg Mino’s have not yet arrived – they should make a rather special combination together!).
 Signal and power cables has been a mixture of Tellurium Q Black Diamond and Entreq.
 The RD-101 and the Melco have been Stillpointed using Ultra 6 and Ultra 5, I have not put any Stillpoints under the amplifier…….yet.